BoggTech/BoggTech/README.md

 **CSU11013** - [Programming Project 2023](https://github.com/BoggTech/FlightVis18)
 - First project as part of my course: a flight database visualizer.
 - Group Project.
-Fronted & Backend roles, as well as leadership.
+Frontend & Backend roles, as well as leadership.
 Developed in Processing.

 ~~More projects/details available on my website.~~ (soon)